TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

       cp -r TYPO3CMS-Example-ExtensionManual/Documentation <extension-directory>/
       # cp .gitignore (make sure you don't accidentally overwrite existing one though!)
       cp -n TYPO3CMS-Example-ExtensionManual/.gitignore <extension-directory>/.gitignore
+      # cp .gitignore (make sure you don't accidentally overwrite existing one though!)
+      cp -n TYPO3CMS-Example-ExtensionManual/.gitignore <extension-directory>/.gitignore

 2. Edit the Documentation

    Start editing away.
 Use the existing text to guide you.
 Look at other extension manuals (for example `sphinx <https://docs.typo3.org/typo3cms/extensions/sphinx/>`__) for inspiration.
 Click on "Related Links" to jump to the repository or scroll to bottom of rendered page and click on "View page source" to see reST source.

    Check out the section on :ref:`reST <Formatting-with-reST>` to see how to format headlines, code-blocks, images etc.